 Teaching English as a Second language is a very unique job.
 It’s definitely not a job for everyone, but for those who do it, it becomes more than just a job to them.
+It’s not as easy as passing the CMA exam, but it certainly is easy to those who are proficient in it.
 At least, this is my case.
 I love teaching English.
 When I first completed my TEFL certification, I wasn’t exactly positive which path my career was going to go in.
 I asked myself: would I work abroad for the rest of my life?
 Would I begin training future TEFL/TESOL teachers?
 Would I get involved in school management?
 I have no idea, I did know that I truly loved being in the industry.
 So, wherever it would take me, I would me happy.

 The completion of my TEFL certification course was 4 years ago now and I have done a whole lot of different things with my degree.
 It has most definitely kept my life adventurous, spontaneous and exciting.
 Without my TEFL/TESOL certificate, I wouldn’t have been able to do half of the things I’ve done.

 I have taught abroad in 2 different countries.
 I’ve also been an English instructor for really young learners, ages 3-6 years old.
 I’ve taught English at at a refugee camp.
 I worked at a non-profit organization as an English teacher.
 And now, I am teaching University students on a college campus.

 Let me tell you: every single experience that I have been afforded through my TEFL certificate has been drastically different from the last.
 And this, most recent, endeavor of mine, doesn’t veer from that.